Who we are

 • Avoid high-impact activities for the rest of the day (let them lounge or gentle play).

-• If it’s hot, continuing to keep them in a cool, shaded, or air-conditioned space helps.
+• If it’s hot, keep them in a cool, shaded, or air-conditioned space.

 • Light massage or gentle stretching can help, especially for older dogs or after intense sessions.